Youth Gone Mad Featuring Dee Dee Ramone

-Youth Gone Mad featuring Dee Dee Ramone is a collaboration studio album by the American punk band the Youth Gone Mad and former Ramones bassist Dee Dee Ramone.
-It was released on December 31, 2002 (see 2002 in music).
+Youth Gone Mad featuring Dee Dee Ramone is a collaboration studio album by the American punk band the Youth Gone Mad featuring Ramones bassist Dee Dee Ramone.
+It was released on December 31, 2002.
 This is known to contain Dee Dee's final studio recordings before his death in June 2002.
 Originally issued as a 12" picture disc LP by tREND iS dEAD! records, the vinyl featured paintings by Dee Dee and Youth Gone Mad frontman Paul Kostabi on both sides and the insert.
 The album was remastered and released on compact disc by the same record label in 2003.
 A standard vinyl LP edition with different artwork was released in Germany by Wanker Records, also in 2003.